Web Toolbar by Wibiya

 This design course meets once per week.
 The purpose of the course is to develop students’ knowledge and skills related to aspects of furniture production, from development and management of prototypes through to the final manufacturing process.
 During the two part program, students study presentation of history, theories, works and current expressions of Italian and International furniture.

 The course is designed for those who are new to rendering with Vray.
 The course focus is on the use of materials, lighting and cameras.
-At the end of the course the participants will be able to produce professionally executed 3D rendering using Autodesk 3ds Max with Vray.
+At the end of the course the participants will be able to produce professionally executed 3D rendering using Vray.

 HUM 150- Art History 1 - 3 CreditsThis two part course begins with the Florentine art dating from the end of the 1200’s.
 This course covers the most key artists practicing in the region of Tuscany from the 1300’s, until the early 1500’s.
 The course covers historical, social and political events and analyzes their influence on the artistic production.
 Many class sessions are held on-site in the form of field trips to museums or churches to enhance the in-class lectures.